inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 **Mappings**

-The Elasticsearch mappings define how records are indexed and made searchable.
+The search mappings define how records are indexed and made searchable.
 Records are denormalised when indexed to provide high performance for searches over the records.
 The mapping MAY therefore define additional fields compared to the JSONSchema.

 **Dumpers**

-Dumpers are responsible for dumping and loading prior to storing/fetching records on secondary storage (e.g. the Elasticsearch index), and play a key role for harmonizing data access to records from primary and secondary storages.
+Dumpers are responsible for dumping and loading prior to storing/fetching records on secondary storage (e.g. the search index), and play a key role for harmonizing data access to records from primary and secondary storages.

-Dumpers are specific to a secondary storage system (e.g. an Elasticsearch dumper, a file dumper, ...).
+Dumpers are specific to a secondary storage system (e.g. an search dumper, a file dumper, ...).

 The dump and load of a dumper MUST be idempotent - i.e. ``record == Record.load(record.dump())``.
 This ensures that independently of if a record was retrieved from primary or secondary storage, it has the same data and works in the same manner.

 For instance, the Extended Date Time Format dumper works in the following manner:

 - The dump adds a start and end date range so that the EDTF can be queried by Elasticsearch.
-- The load removes the two start and end date fields from the Elasticsearch document when loaded.
+- The load removes the two start and end date fields from the search document when loaded.

 **System fields**